argonprotocol/mainchain/README.md

 ### Launch a local test network

 The following command starts a local test network that will not persist state.
-NOTE: you need postgres sql installed and available.

 ```sh
 ./scripts/local_testnet.sh